-This paleo, Whole30 Potato Crust Quiche is the perfect breakfast!
-Packed with veggies and protein, it’s easy to make and great for meal prepping!
+Potato Crust Quiche is the most delicious breakfast!
+A crispy potato crust packed with veggies and protein-easy to make and great for brunch!

 This post contains affiliate links.
 As an Amazon Associate I earn from qualifying purchases.
 Click here to read my policy and more about affiliate links.

-Naturally gluten free + made with less than 10 ingredients, this quiche is perfect for meal prepping and enjoying for breakfast on busy days!
+This quiche is naturally gluten free + made with less than 10 ingredients Perfect for meal prepping and enjoying for breakfast on busy days!

-That’s where this Whole30 Potato Crust Quiche comes in.
+That’s where this Potato Crust Quiche comes in.

 This quiche is far from boring thanks to all the veggies, spices, and crispy potato crust!
 It has minimal ingredients and is quick to prep.

 To make this potato crust quiche you’ll need:

 - veggies- For veggies I used onions, mushrooms, peppers, tomatoes and spinach.